smartDIYs/smartdiys_creator_manual_en/manual/flow.md

 </p>

 ### Confirmation of processing range
 If necessary, please check the processing range for the material.
-Please use "Position check" or "Range check" to check the processing range.
+Please use "Check Position" or "Check Area" to check the processing range.

 ## Processing start